radleylewis/blog/pages/writing/banking_001.md

 If you love technology, read about it, learn new languages, build new products, then you will find work.
 Not just work, but a rewarding career where you can **build things and solve complex real-world problems**.
 Much as a pre-crisis financial sector attracted ambitious, creative professionals, so too are these people attracted to IT today.
 Each day I am confronted with unique technical questions that **only creativity and ingenuity can solve**.
 There is something instinctual about programming, something that delivers a strange and yet rewarding sense of satisfaction comparable to building a piece of wooden furniture.

 As an industry matures, it attracts more and more attention from the regulatory authorities.
-While companies may publicly complain, the larger, more well-capitalized of them privately rub their hands together with delight.
+While companies may publicly complain, the larger, more well-capitalised of them privately rub their hands together with delight.
 With each and every bill passed through parliament, there is another brick placed onto the ever-growing wall (or as we say, barrier) to entry of that respective company's industry.

 While the early 20th century was awash with smaller financial intermediaries, today a small number of massive players dominate the entire banking sector.
 You, I am afraid, will probably never own and run a bank - in fact, I only know one person personally who did indeed establish his own bank.
 The costs of customer due diligence run into the thousands (surely something technology could solve), leading to an ever-growing underbanked market, and yet this is but one cost among many.